laa-1-yay/Advance-Lane-Detection/README.md

 <center>
 <figure>
 <img src="saved_figures/chess_corners.png" alt="Finding chessboard corners"/>
-<figcaption>Fig1. - The coordinates of the corners are stored in a list.</figcaption>
+<figcaption>The coordinates of the corners are stored in a list.</figcaption>
 </figure>
 </center>